Arunima22-code/NLP-Project/Report.md

    - Create a **GitHub repository** (public, as requested).
    - Ensure you commit your code notebooks, Python scripts, and Dockerfiles.

-#### Pro Tip (Advanced but Simple):
-- Use [**Hugging Face Transformers**](https://github.com/huggingface/transformers) if you want a powerful pre-trained model approach for classification and NER.
-It’s widely recognized and can give you a strong baseline with minimal extra code.

----

-## 2. Generate or Collect Synthetic Data
+## 2. Generating or Collecting Synthetic Data

 ### Why This Step?
-The assignment requires a dataset (`calls_dataset.csv`) of at least 100 rows with multi-label categories.
-You also need a domain knowledge file (`domain_knowledge.json`) to do the dictionary-based entity extraction.
-The project is “synthetic,” so you’ll invent or semi-randomly generate the text snippets.

-### How To Do It
+How To Do It
 1. **Create your CSV** (`calls_dataset.csv`):
    - Fields:
      1. **id**: A unique identifier (e.g., 1, 2, 3…).